bilgeonceken/appprac/README.md

 ###An i wanna learn flask project
 ####Unnecessarily tries to organize a university orienteering team

+how to set up locally:
+1)Clone the repo
+2)install dependencies (listed in the file named "dependencies") 3)execute app.py
+4)go to 127.0.0.1:8000 on your browser
+Default email   : kambafca@yopmail.com
+Default password: password

 note to myself: clean up non-url_for links if problems occur when actually hosting the thing

 #####todo stuff that comes into my mind